Fiction by Beatriz Bracher

 Translated from the Portuguese by Adam Morris

-In Beatriz Bracher’s Antonio—her third novel and her breakout book in Brazil— Benjamin, on the verge of becoming a father, discovers a tragic family secret involving patrimony and determines to find out how it happened.
-Those most immediately involved are all dead, but their three closest confidantes are still alive—his grandmother, Isabel; Haroldo, his grandfather’s friend; and Raul, his father’s friend—and each will tell him different versions of the facts.
-It is by collecting these shards of memories that Benjamin will piece together the painful puzzle of his family history.
-As with a Faulkner novel, putting together these three perspectives leads to contradictions as often as to the truth.
+Benjamin, on the verge of becoming a father, discovers a tragic family secret involving patrimony and determines to get to the root of.
+Those most immediately involved are all dead, but their three closest confidantes are still alive—Isabel, his grandmother; Haroldo, his grandfather’s friend; and Raul, his father’s friend—and each will tell him a different version of the facts.

 “No one but Beatriz Bracher,” the Jornal do Brasil observed, “would be able to write a book like Antonio in Brazil today, because only she manages to write so intimately and forcefully, so ironically and bitterly, about the bourgeois upper class.”